btakita/philosophy/src/story.md

 <a href="https://en.wikipedia.org/wiki/History" target="_blank">History - Wikipedia</a>

+<a href="https://en.wikipedia.org/wiki/Herstory" target="_blank">Herstory - Wikipedia</a>

-Stories hold [state](./src/state.md) that can be used for [context](./context.md).
+Stories hold [state](./state.md) that can be used for [context](./context.md).

 Note that history is a masculine [anthropomorphized](./anthropomorphism.md) term.
-Herstory is a feminine [anthropomorphized](./anthropomorphism.md) term.
-Ourstory is gender-neutral & inclusive [anthropomorphized](./anthropomorphism.md).
-Story (the story, this story) does not have the bias of anthropomorphism(./anthropomorphism.md).
+Herstory is a feminine anthropomorphized term.
+Ourstory is gender-neutral & inclusive anthropomorphized.
+Story (the story, this story) does not have the bias of anthropomorphism.

 ## Recounting of a sequence of events/Narrative